What should I wear for a trial class?

 How do I book a Free Trial?

 Click on the 'Book Classes' tab.
-Click the free trial tab, select the date you wish to attend, click the time slot, then fill in your contact details and submit to secure your place.
-You will not be charged anything and no card payment details will be requested.
+Register on either Junior or Senior Membership, select the date you wish to attend, click the time slot, then fill in your contact and payment details and submit to secure your place and your 30 day free trial.
+You will not be charged anything until after your 30 day free trial.